-It has a dark yellow color and has an extremely high working temperature.
-The temperature range it can work within is -260C to +400c.
-This makes the film extremely versatile.
+It has a dark yellow colour and has a high working temperature.
+The temperature range is -260C to +400c.
+This makes the film versatile.

-Kapton dos not have a melting point and has a low coefficient of linear expansion value.
+Kapton film does not have a melting point and has a low coefficient of linear expansion value.
 This would typically be 20 parts per mm / C. This is based on test valued of -14 to +38C.

-The film is not heat seal able but can be bonded to other surfaces which have a specially prepared surface.
+The film is not heat sealable.
+Specially prepared surfaces can be bonded to it.

 Kapton has been specified for components used in space exploration.
 Other applications include pressure-sensitive tape and fibre optic cables.

 Other uses include automotive diaphragm sensors and manifolds.
 Additionally, it can be used as a nonstick heat barrier for the production of PTFE belts.

 These belts require hot platens that be able to thermally bond two layer of PTFE coated glass cloth together.
 Kapton is ideal to use as a barrier between the hot aluminium platen and the PTFE as it protects PTFE from damage.